Frequently asked questions about coronavirus tests

 If you have been issued with a referral to a Mehiläinen coronavirus test by a municipality/city, please note that most of our drive-in stations do not use an appointment booking system.
 Nevertheless, you should visit the testing site at the time indicated in the referral.
 Although sampling is performed at a Mehiläinen sampling site, the analysis of the sample is performed at a laboratory of a municipality/city according to their schedule.

-Test results are available in OmaMehiläinen within 1–3 days.
+Test results are available in OmaMehiläinen within 1–2 days.
 Please wait for three days for the test result.
 Samples are analysed around the clock every day, which means that the result may be made available in the middle of the night.
 In order to access the test results of an underage child, you need to create a family account in OmaMehiläinen.
 The results of samples taken at Express testing stations are available in six hours on average.
-The results of antigen tests are also ready in approximately six hours.
+The results of the antigen tests are ready in about 30 minutes.

 Please note that if you access a Mehiläinen sampling site and your referral was issued by a municipality/city, the analysis of the sample is performed at a laboratory of the municipality/city according to their schedule.
 You will be informed of a positive test result by phone.
 Please note that the results of analyses performed in laboratories other than Mehiläinen’s are not available in OmaMehiläinen but in the My Kanta service.